-Food and Beverage Consumption in Fordham/Bronx Park According to the 2015 U.S. Dietary Guidelines, Americans should eat five or more servings of fruits and vegetables each day.
+Food and Beverage Consumption in Pelham/Throgs Neck According to the 2015 U.S. Dietary Guidelines, Americans should eat five or more servings of fruits and vegetables each day.

-Only 4% of Fordham/Bronx Park residents are meeting this standard (vs. 11% in NYC), and 17% consume no fruits or vegetables in a day (vs. 12% in NYC).
-The vast majority of residents both in this neighborhood and citywide consume between 1 and 4 servings of fruits or vegetables per day.
+Only 4% of Fordham/Bronx Park residents are meeting this standard (vs. 11% in NYC), and 19% consume no fruits or vegetables in a day (vs. 12% in NYC).
+The vast majority of residents both in this neighborhood and citywide consume between one and four servings of fruits or vegetables per day.
 Federal dietary guidelines also recommend limiting daily sugar intake to no more than 10% of calories-that is, no more than 12 teaspoons of sugar for a 2000-calorie-a-day diet.
 One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.
-Nearly 30% of Fordham/Bronx Park residents drink one or more sugary drinks each day, higher than New York City overall (24%).
-In this neighborhood, 40% of residents drink no sugary beverages (vs. 45% citywide).
+More than one in three Fordham/Bronx Park residents consume one or more sugary drinks each day, higher than New York City overall (24%).
+In this neighborhood, 38% of residents drink no sugary beverages, slightly lower than citywide (45%).
 Daily Consumption of Fruits and Vegetables